mozilla/data-docs/src/cookbooks/data_modeling/shredder_mitigation.md

 1. Can I run this process to update one column at a time and still achieve the same result?

    Yes, the process allows you to add one column at a time, as long as all columns with upstream changes have been properly propagated to your aggregate table.
    However, this is not the recommended practice as it will lead to multiple table versions and reprocessing data several times, increasing costs.
-On the plus side, it may facilitate rollback of single changes if needed, so use your best judgement.
+On the plus side, it may facilitate rollback of single changes if needed, so use your best criteria.

 2. After following the guidelines I still have a mismatch.
 Where can I get for help?